 Total Holes: 18

-What was once a cow pasture for dairy production in the 1950s has slowly transformed into one of the most fun and well-kept public courses around.
+What was once a cow pasture for dairy production in the 1950s has slowly transformed into one of the most exciting and well-kept public courses around.
 The 18-hole course is extremely well managed with dangerously fast greens and tightly cut sand traps.
 It is widely recognized, and is up to par, if not better than most of the private courses around the country.
-The course was designed by Howard Maurer, its challenging yet playable layout offers multiple tees that allows players of all levels to enjoy this island gem.
-If you happen to plan a trip in the off-season, add the clubs to the trunk, as Miacomet Golf Course will be open for year-round play.
-This coming September 2021, it will be a co-host to the U.S. Mid-Amateur Championship, adding yet another great reason to visit!
+The course was designed by Howard Maurer.
+Its challenging yet playable layout offers multiple tees that allows players of all levels to enjoy this island gem.
+If you happen to plan a trip in the off-season, add the clubs to the trunk, as Miacomet Golf Course is open year-round for play.
 The golf course is also home to one of the island’s best local restaurants, serving both dinner and lunch, so stop by for some great food and an even better atmosphere, especially on the porch!

 Link to Miacomet Golf Course